cferreirobelenguer/todoList/README.md

 # TODO LIST

-Todo List proyect, we put the data into the localStorage.
-When we press the data they change the style
+Todo List proyect, we put the tasks into the localStorage.
+When we press one of the tasks, it ends and is underlined

 ## Model
 https://50projects50days.com/projects/todo-list/